“Go and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit.” (Mt. 28:19)

 - Baptisms in English are held on the fourth Saturday of the month; baptisms in Spanish are held on the second Saturday of the month.
 Typically, baptisms are not held during the liturgical seasons of Advent or Lent.

-To complete the Baptismal Registration Form, click here.
+To download the Baptismal Registration Form in English, click here.

 THE BAPTISM OF YOUNG PEOPLE 7 TO 17 YEARS OLD